When you first start a painting business, you might opt to run it solo. But as business begins picking up, you’ll have a decision to make.

 While word of mouth from those in the industry can get you on the right track, it isn’t the only option at your disposal.
-Another way to find talented subcontractors is to create a job listing which will help you collect a number of resumes and contact info at once.
+Another way to find talented subcontractors is to create a job listing which will help you collect several resumes and contact info at once.

 Use Hiring Websites

-Similar to how you can post a job listing looking for subcontractors, subcontractors can use hiring websites to post what types of jobs they are looking for.
+Similar to posting a job listing looking for subcontractors, subcontractors can use hiring websites to post what types of jobs they are looking for.
 If the other two methods aren’t getting you help fast enough, take a look through Indeed or Craigslist at ads posted by subcontractors.

 What to Look for In a Painting Subcontractor

 Using the methods above, you’re sure to build a roster of subcontractors that you can turn to at a moment’s notice.
 But how do you weed out the unreliable or inexperienced from the bunch?